Screenings to detect cancer early and personalized treatment plans for after a diagnosis

 Regular screenings give you the best chance of finding breast cancer early and increasing your chances of successful treatment.
 We’ll show you how.

 Hormonal or biological therapies, surgery, radiation therapy and chemotherapy - there are more lifesaving treatments to attack breast cancer today than ever before.

 Early detection of breast cancer is essential for treatment and increases the likelihood of a positive outcome.
 We recommend the following screening methods:

 All women over 20 years of age are encouraged to perform a monthly breast self-exam.
 Being familiar with the feel and look of your breasts lets you immediately recognize when something is different or does not feel right.
 Self-exams let you learn what is normal for your breasts, especially as they change through the course of your life.

 For women who menstruate, the optimal time of the month to do a BSE is two to three days after your menstrual period ends.
 If you no longer menstruate, pick a day such as the first day of the month or other regularly occurring event, such as the date your phone bill is due, to help remind yourself that it is time to do your BSE.
 If you’re unsure how to perform a self-exam, you can visit the American Cancer Society’s website for detailed instructions.

-A mammogram is a low-dose X-ray of your breasts that is used to find cancer before a lump can be felt.
-It can also help diagnose other breast problems.
-There are different clinical recommendations about when is the best time to start getting mammograms, but we suggest women begin getting yearly mammograms after age 40.
+Screening mammography is the type of mammogram that uses a low-dose X-ray of your breasts to check for cancer when you have no symptoms.
+Diagnostic mammography is done for women who have had a “call back” from a screening mammography or who have a clinical breast symptom, such as a lump.
+There are different clinical recommendations about when is the best time to start getting screening mammograms, but we suggest women begin getting yearly mammograms after age 40.